Amromoussa2211/Xena-Cypress.js/README.md

 Running Specific Tests
 To run a specific test or group of tests, you can pass the --spec flag followed by the path to the test file:

-bash
-Copy code
-npx cypress run --spec cypress/e2e/my-test-file.cy.js This will run only the specified test file(s).
+npx cypress run --spec cypress/e2e/redytotest.cy.js

+This will run only the specified test file(s).

 Additional Cypress Commands